-Research shows that one third of employees leave their job because they crave more career development opportunities, making it one of the top reasons for finding new roles at other companies.
+Research shows that one-third of employees leave their job because they crave more career development opportunities, and their just not seeing their organization’s performance management system working for them.
 We asked a few of our Bridge Employee Development Platform customers to share how they think companies can best support career development for their employees – not just this month, but all year long.

 How can companies best support career development for employees?